Departure Dates for 2025 and 2026

 Extraordinary Service and Experience

-I just completed my trek to Everest Basecamp trek, and it was one of the best experiences I’ve ever had.
+I just completed my short trek to Everest Base Camp, and it was one of the best experiences I’ve ever had.
 I booked the trip through Above the Himalayas, and the service was impeccable.

 Christopher Lim Siy